h2oai/datatable/docs/start/install.rst

     'cpython-36m-ppc64le-linux-gnu'

   The reported suffix should match the suffix of the ``_datatable.*.so`` file.
-  If it doesn't then renaming the file will fix the problem.
+  If it doesn't, then renaming the file will fix the problem.

 ``Python.h: no such file or directory`` when compiling from source Your Python distribution was shipped without the ``Python.h`` header file.
-  This have been observed on certain Linux machines.
+  This has been observed on certain Linux machines.
 You would need to install a Python package with a ``-dev`` suffix, for example ``python3.6-dev``.

 ``fatal error: 'sys/mman.h' file not found`` on macOS In order to compile from source on mac computers, you need to have Xcode Command Line Tools installed.
-Run
+Run:

   .. xcode:: shell